tigerxy/gradle-dep-tree-explorer/README.md

 - D3 is imported as a module in `src/pages/GraphPage.svelte`.
 - Favorites persist in `localStorage` under the key `depFavorites`.
 - The app uses hash-based routing (no backend required).

+## License

+MIT License.
+You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software, subject to the terms in `LICENSE`.
+Provided "as is", without warranty of any kind.
+See `LICENSE` for full text.

+## Contributing

+Contributions are welcome!
+Please open issues for bugs and feature requests, and submit PRs for fixes or improvements.

+- Run `npm ci && npm test && npm run lint` before submitting.
+- Keep changes focused; add tests when reasonable.
+- If proposing UX changes, screenshots or short clips help a lot.